-As of July 31, 2012, we had \$2,630,000 of unrecognized tax benefits, all of which would affect income tax expense if recognized, before consideration of our valuation allowance.
-As of July 31, 2012, our federal, state, and foreign returns for the tax years 2007 through the current period are still open to examination.
+As of July 31, 2011, we had \$1,972,000 of unrecognized tax benefits, all of which would affect income tax expense if recognized, before consideration of our valuation allowance.
+As of July 31, 2011, our federal, state, and foreign returns for the tax years 2007 through the current period are still open to examination.
 We do not expect the unrecognized tax benefits to change significantly over the next 12 months.
 We recognize both interest and penalties associated with uncertain tax positions as a component of income tax expense.
-As of July 31, 2011 and 2012, we have not accrued any penalties and the provision for interest was \$21,000 and \$72,000, respectively.
+As of July 31, 2010 and 2011, we have not accrued any penalties and the provision for interest was none and \$21,000, respectively.
 The ultimate amount and timing of any future cash settlements cannot be predicted with reasonable certainty.